joemoose/dungeoneers.d20/docs/appendix-g.md

 **TROPHY**

-After you defeat a creature in combat by delivering the final blow, you can take a trophy from their remains.
+After you defeat a creature in combat by personally delivering the final blow, you can take a trophy from their remains.
 A trophy takes up one inventory slot.

 When you encounter a creature of which you carry a trophy, spend one grit to: